muneeb706/pet-marketplace/README.md

 4. Platform independence:
     1. Very important for the long-term maintainability of the application as we might need to migrate our application from one type of application server to another.

+Using the criteria above, here is the list of programming languages I chose for comparison:

+1. JavaScript
+2. Python
+3. Ruby
+4. PHP
+5. Java

+<b>Note:</b> We can satisfy our project requirements with all of these languages and their web frameworks.
+However, I chose Python for this project and discarded others because of following reasons:

+Why not JavaScript ?

+JavaScript is very flexible and it has implicit type conversions, which makes debugging and maintaining good clode quality difficult.
+It has Protoype based object inheritance model which is different from class-based model.
+This inheritance model is counter-intuitive because in prototypal inheritance, objects inherit from other objects.
+Constructors never come into the picture.

+Why not Ruby ?

+Ruby enforces some paradigms strictly to write clean code you have to learn these paradigms, hence increasing learning curve.
+This stringency, also causes difficulty in migrating codebase to another programming language when needed.

+Why not PHP ?

+Beacues of lots of reported security issues, and lack of library support for modern web application development, e-g lack of support for machine learning capabilities etc.

+Why not Java ?

+It is a statically typed language which results in verbose code base.
+Deployment process is not straightforward as it needs to be compiled, and deployhment can get expensive, if not properly configured (JVM heap size) as it consumes a lot of memory.

+Finally, I chose Python because of following reasons:

+1. Rich support of libraries for almost all types of features you need to support modern web application development.
+2. It is very easy to migrate python application from one platform to another.
+3. Very strong community as it is used for many purposes.
+4. Syntactically, it is very easier to understand and code.
+Developers can focus more on solving problem than fixing technical issues.
+5. Personally, I have been developing in Python consistently for past two years.
+In my experience, it's better to stick with what you know unless another technology offers a significant advantage.